Long-term establishment of national expertise in key strategic areas

 In the same way, the Foundation is contributing to the establishment and development of Sweden’s expertise in mathematics, data, AI and quantum technology, to the tune of SEK 6.1 billion between 2015 and 2029.

-The Foundation’s initiatives during the period include recruitment of 250 new research teams to Sweden and education for about 1,300 PhD students.
+The Foundation’s initiatives during the period include recruitment of 250 new research teams to Sweden and education for about 1,300 PhD students, over 600 postdocs and at least 120 industrial postdocs.